botirk38/GuardianAI/smartguardian/README.md

-# SmartGuardian
+# Safe Contracts

-This is the README for your extension "SmartGuardian".
-After writing up a brief description, we recommend including the following sections.
+SmartGuardian is a Visual Studio Code extension that helps you write secure Solana smart contracts by scanning your code for potential security vulnerabilities.

 ## Features